 “A story of courage and hope and healing.
 Essential reading for all who love and are connected to the life and service of a combat veteran.
 For your sake, for your loved one’s sake, get this book.”—Dr. Richard J. Foster, author, Celebration of Discipline and Sanctuary of the Soul; founder of Renovaré Ministries International

 “Knowledge, insight, support, and guidance to ease the adjustment experienced by all in the wake of combat.
 Waddell and Orr provide a resource that brings hope and healing to those who love, work, and live with our returning service members.”—Roger Staubach, Hall of Fame Dallas Cowboys quarterback, Naval Academy graduate, and Vietnam veteran

-Marshéle Carter Waddell served with her husband, CDR (ret) Mark D. Waddell, USN, a Navy SEAL, for twenty-five years around the world.
-She is an international speaker and the founder of Hope for the Home Front, based in Fort Worth, Texas.
+Marshéle Carter Waddell served with her former husband, CDR (ret) Mark D. Waddell, USN, a Navy SEAL, for twenty-five years around the world.
+She is an international speaker and the founder of Hope for the Home Front, based in Chapel Hill, North Carolina.
 Her books include Hope for the Home Front and When War Comes Home.

 Kelly K. Orr, PhD, ABPP, has more than thirty years of experience in behavioral medicine and pain management.
 He serves on the advisory council and speaking team of Hope for the Home Front.
 He retired in 2004 with a combined USMC and Air Force career of twenty-five years and now makes his home in Colorado with his wife, Kathy.